juadiegaitan/GEN242-2016/vignettes/17_Projects/mydoc_project_00.md

 1. Abstract
 2. Introduction
-3. Results and Discussion
-    + Includes all components of NGS workflow as well as challenge project
-4. Conclusions
-4. Methods
+3. Methods
     + Short description of methods used by NGS workflow
     + Detailed description of methods used for challenge project
+4. Results and Discussion
+    + Includes all components of NGS workflow as well as challenge project
+5. Conclusions
-5. Acknowledgments
+6. Acknowledgments
-6. References
+7. References
-7. Supplement (optional)
+8. Supplement (optional)